Department of Horticulture

-Lighting applications for greenhouses and controlled environments; light-emitting diodes; greenhouse energy conservation; crop production in controlled environments
+Lighting applications in greenhouses and indoor vertical farms; light-emitting diodes; greenhouse energy conservation; crop production in controlled environments

 My research group focuses on the environmental physiology of ornamental and herbaceous specialty plants (such as leafy greens) grown in controlled environments.
-In particular, we are investigating how environmental factors, particularly light (quantity, quality, and duration) and temperature, influence growth and development of annual bedding plants, herbaceous perennials, leafy greens, and potted flowering plants.
-Three underlying objectives of this research are: 1) to improve the production efficiency and/or quality of crops currently grown; 2) to minimize production inputs – with an emphasis on lighting optimization and energy efficiency; and 3) to introduce “new” greenhouse crops to the industry to replace or supplement the production of other, less profitable crops.
+In particular, we are investigating how environmental factors, especially light (quantity, quality, and duration) and temperature, influence growth and development of annual bedding plants, herbaceous perennials, leafy greens, and potted flowering plants.
+Three underlying objectives of this research are: 1) to improve the production efficiency and/or quality of crops currently grown; 2) to minimize production inputs – with an emphasis on lighting optimization and energy efficiency; and 3) to introduce new, high value specialty crops to replace or supplement the production of other, less profitable crops.
 See below for more information on my research and extension/outreach activities, or watch the video below about current lighting research projects for my group and the group of my colleague, Dr. Roberto Lopez.

 I collaborate with faculty at Clemson Univ., North Carolina State Univ., Univ. of Florida, Univ. of Minnesota, and Texas A&M Univ. and researchers at the USDA-ARS in Toledo, Ohio.
 Together, we have formed the Floriculture Research Alliance, a partnership with industry stakeholders and the USDA-ARS in which we develop science-based solutions to floriculture sustainability issues.